lewie9021/hacker-news-latest/README.md

 By the time I began testing the Story component, I realised I'd made the mistake of grouping together too many expectations into a single spec.
 When a spec failed, it was difficult to locate exactly what went wrong without scanning through the code.
 What made matters worse was I often named the specs *"it should render correctly"*.
 I decided to split out the expectations into specs with descriptive names.
 Doing so, made it easy to identify exactly what the component should achieve, while simplifying the debugging process of failing specs.

 Using inline styles with React components opened up a new way of testing UI.
 I was able to pick out important styles and ensure they were applied as expected.
-For instance, the styling for the list group requires the first item to have a border-top.
+For instance, the styling for the list group requires the first item to have a border-top rule.

 **Inline Styles**